Countdown to TAG Camp!

 An Annual Collab: Translational Adapted Group (TAG) x Local Education Agencies

-TAG Summer camp is run by the TAG Scholars, 8 graduate SLP students trained in TAG methods by:
+TAG Summer camp is run by the TAG Scholars including 8 graduate SLP students trained in inclusive group intervention methods by:

 • Dr. Schea Fissel Brannick, PhD, CCC-SLP